On the stability of totally upwind schemes for the hyperbolic initial boundary value problem

-Let us first remind some general ideas and historical context.
+Let us first recall some general ideas and historical context.
 As a central idea in numerical analysis, the Lax equivalence theorem \cite{Lax56} asserts that a consistent scheme is convergent if and only if it is stable.
-Therefore, all along the paper only consistent numerical schemes are considered and the discussion concentrates only on their stability issues.
-While the Cauchy stability for the space-periodic problem is handled with the Fourier symbolic analysis and the so-called Von-Neumann stability analysis, the case with boundaries is a little more tricky.
-The reason for that is the irruption of another kind of instability arising because of the presence of (unphysical) numerical boundary conditions.
-The normal mode analysis, as used in \cite{Godunov63}, is the classical way to comprehend this kind of instabilities.
-Deepening this analysis with resolvant estimates and Laplace transform leads to the notion of \emph{GKS-stability} \cite{Gustafsson72} (sometimes called \emph{strong stability}, see Definition~\ref{defstabilite} later).
-This notion is actually the most robust one concerning the stability of initial boundary value numerical methods, since the stability property is stable by perturbations and makes use of the same norms for the solution and for the data itself, accessing for example to the possible handling of nonlinearities.
-The Kreiss theorem (Theorem~\ref{thrmKreiss}) gives a necessary and sufficient condition for strong stability by the use of the Uniform Kreiss-Lopatinskii Condition.
-When this condition fails, the instabilities are interpreted thanks to numerical wave packets with bad group velocities and/or amplitudes, as done by Trefethen~\cite{Trefethen83, Trefethen84}.
-Some sketches of the strong stability theory will be unfolded later on but we refer the interested reader to the monographs \cite{Gustafsson08} and \cite{Gustafsson13} for a more complete overview of the GKS-theory.\\
+Therefore, all along the paper only consistent numerical schemes are considered, and the discussion concentrates only on their stability issues.
+While the Cauchy-stability for the space-periodic problem is easily handled with the Fourier symbolic analysis and the so-called Von-Neumann stability analysis, the case with boundaries is significantly trickier.
+Indeed, the presence of (unphysical) numerical boundary conditions forms another kind of instabilities.
+The normal mode analysis, directly related to the work by Godunov and Ryabenkii \cite{Godunov63}, is the classic way to comprehend those kinds of instabilities.
+Deepening this analysis with resolvent estimates and Laplace transform leads to the notion of \emph{GKS-stability} \cite{Gustafsson72} (sometimes called \emph{strong stability}, see Definition~\ref{defstabilite} hereafter).
+This notion is actually the most robust one concerning the stability of initial boundary value numerical methods, since this stability property is stable by perturbations and makes use of the same norms for the solution and for the data itself.
+These features make possible further extensions to more general cases (e.g. nonlinearities), as it is done for the initial boundary value problem in the case of partial differential equations \cite{Benzoni06}.
+In this setting, the Kreiss theorem (see Theorem~\ref{thrmKreiss} later) expresses a necessary and sufficient condition for strong stability by the use of the so-called Uniform Kreiss-Lopatinskii Condition.
+When this condition fails, the corresponding instabilities may be interpreted as numerical wave packets with exponential growth in time and/or bad group velocities (see Trefethen~\cite{Trefethen83, Trefethen84}).
+Some sketches of the strong stability theory will be unfolded later on, but we refer the interested reader to the monograph \cite{Gustafsson08} by Gustafsson and \cite{Gustafsson13} by Gustafsson, Kreiss and Oliger for a more complete overview of the GKS-stability theory.